Lemon Loaf

 • Preheat the oven to 200C/400F.
 Line a loaf pan with parchment paper and set aside.

-• In a mixing bowl, add your self-rising flour, baking powder and superfine sugar/caster sugar, and mix well.
+• In a mixing bowl, add the self-rising flour, baking powder and superfine sugar/caster sugar, and mix well.
 Add your lemon zest, water, oil and lemon juice, and mix well, until a smooth batter remains.

 • Remove from the oven and let cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
 Once cooled, glaze the loaf and slice.